OSC/openondemand.org/index.md

 ## Overview

-### An intuitive, innovation, and interactive interface to remote computing resources
+### An intuitive, innovative, and interactive interface to remote computing resources

 Open OnDemand helps computational researchers and students efficiently utilize remote computing resources by making them easy to access from any device.
 It helps computer center staff support a wide range of clients by simplifying the user interface and experience.